 As the effects of coronavirus uncertainty crept in, the Bank of England reduced its base rate from 0.75% to an historic low of 0.25%.
-This was followed by a further rates drop to 0.1% on 19th March, a move which saw interest rates fall to their lowest level in the bank's 325-year history.
+This was followed by a further rate drop to 0.1% on 19th March, which is the lowest it has ever been in the bank’s 325-year history.
 The bank has also ramped up its bond-buying activity.

-This means that the cost of borrowing money has dropped to its lowest level, and that’s good news for some mortgage customers, especially those on standard variable rate (SVR) deals with lenders who’ve adjusted their rates and homeowners on tracker-rate mortgages, who could see savings of up to £40 per month.
+This is good news for some mortgage customers, especially those on standard variable rate (SVR) deals with lenders who’ve adjusted their rates in kind.

 Many of the UK’s leading mortgage providers dropped their SVR rates in response to the bank’s initial interest rates cut, and they include…